-March 13, Day 2: Birding the Antisana Area and Papallacta Pass to Guango Lodge; Then Onward to Wildsumaco Lodge.
-This morning, after a sumptuous buffet breakfast, we initiate Part I of our journey as we depart from from our hotel and head eastward to the temperate zone of the Antisana National Park area, about a half hour away.
+March 11, Day 2: Birding the Antisana Area and Papallacta Pass to Guango Lodge, and then onward to Cabañas San Isidro.
+This morning, after a sumptuous buffet breakfast, we initiate Part I of our journey as we depart from our hotel and head eastward to the temperate zone just below the Antisana National Park area, about an hour or so away.
 Here we will search out a few key hummers: the amazing Giant Hummingbird (seven inches long!), Black-tailed & (maybe) Green-tailed trainbearers, Sparkling Violetear, Shining Sunbeam, and the high-elevation Ecuadorian Hillstar.
-Although there are few tanagers at this elevation, we may come across Blue-and-yellow & Scrub tanagers en route, and with some good fortune... the colossal Andean Condor (well, okay, not a hummer/tanager!).
+Although there are few tanagers at this elevation, we may come across Blue-and-yellow & Scrub tanagers en route or on the hotel grounds before we depart, and with some good fortune... the colossal Andean Condor (well, okay, not a hummer/tanager!).
 We then continue northward, and again to the eastern ridge of the Andean cordillera, and over the often cold and 'tundra-like' páramo zone of Papallacta Pass, reaching a whopping 13,000 ft. in altitude before dropping continuously downslope.
 Surprisingly, there are quite a few 'new' species of hummingbirds and tanagers to be found throughout this general region.
-We may be lucky enough to find a few of them, including Bluemantled Thornbill, Viridian Metaltail, Buff-breasted Mountain-Tanager, and Black-backed Bush-Tanager among the possibilities.
-We will examine shrubby, second growth scrub habitats from the upper slopes of the central valley to just about timberline, Polylepis woodland, páramo shrub and grassland, continuing down into humid temperate forest, as we descend the eastern Andean slopes.
-Along this stretch, we will reach Guango Lodge by late morning for a brief emersion into the insane frenzy of hummingbird action at the lodge's fabulous nectar feeders and with luck, some flock activity might spring up.
-Among the many possibilities to be found here, we will especially be watching for Sword-billed Hummingbird, Mountain Avocetbill (rare), Long-tailed Sylph, Collared Inca, Buff-winged Starfrontlet, Bufftailed and Chestnut-breasted coronets, Tourmaline Sunangel, and White-bellied & Gorgeted woodstars, along with possibilities of Blue-and-black Tanager and Hooded Mountain-Tanager, and Black-eared & Black-capped hemispinguses (actually, bonafide members of the tanager family).
-We will pull ourselves away from this incredible site to continue our journey onward to today's destination in the Amazonian foothills-Wildsumaco Lodge-enjoying a field-lunch/birding stop en route.
+We may be lucky enough to find a few of them, including Blue-mantled Thornbill, Viridian Metaltail, Buff-breasted Mountain-Tanager, and Black-backed Bush-Tanager among the possibilities.
+Depending on time, we will try to examine shrubby, second growth scrub habitats from the upper slopes of the central valley to just about timberline, Polylepis woodland, páramo shrub and grassland, continuing down into humid temperate forest, as we descend the eastern Andean slopes.
+Along this stretch, we will reach Guango Lodge by around midday for lunch a brief emersion into the insane frenzy of hummingbird action at the lodge's fabulous nectar feeders and with luck, some flock activity might spring up.
+Among the many possibilities to be found here, we will especially be watching for Sword-billed Hummingbird, Mountain Avocetbill (rare), Long-tailed Sylph, Collared Inca, Buff-winged Starfrontlet, the common Buff-tailed and Chestnut-breasted coronets, Tourmaline Sunangel, and White-bellied and Gorgeted woodstars, along with possibilities of Streaked Tuftedcheek, Grav-hooded Bush-Tanager, Blue-and-black Tanager and Hooded Mountain-Tanager, Slaty Brushfinch, along with Black-eared & Black-capped hemispinguses